How do I troubleshoot Amazon ECS tasks for Fargate that are stuck in the Pending state?

 For Fargate tasks in a public subnet:

 Verify that your Fargate task has an assigned public IP address and a default route (0.0.0.0/0) to an internet gateway.
 To do this, select the Enable auto-assign public IPv4 address check box when you launch your task or create a new service.
-For more information, see Modifying the public IPv4 addressing attribute for your subnet.
+For more information, see Public IPv4 addresses.

 Note: You can't select the Enable auto-assign public IPv4 address check box for existing tasks or services.